Q. Can my son attend your camp(s) if he is just a beginner in baseball?

 A. The first thing every individual needs to bring to an infield camp is a baseball glove and a bat to a hitting camp.
 Each participant should look like a ball player and wear a baseball hat.
-Our infield camps this summer are on field turf so turf or tennis shoes are recommended.
-Cleats are allowed too.
+Our infield camps this summer are on field turf so turf or tennis shoes are mandatory.
+NO METAL SPIKES ALLOWED.
 We recommend turf or tennis shoes to any/all of our winter/indoor camps.
 Kids should come to camp dressed comfortable.
 Shorts or baseball pants with shirt tucked in are recommended for all of our camps.
 Parents, please mark all equipment with your child’s name so there is no question as to whose piece of equipment is whose.
 Kids should bring some sort of fluid as our camps provide a good work out.
 So it is important to stay hydrated.
 Sunscreen is a good idea for our summer camps.

 Q. How will I know I successfully registered?

 A. You will receive instant confirmation when you sign up for a camp.

 Q. What forms of payment will you accept?

 A. Check, money order, cash, all major credit cards along with PayPal.

 Q. Can my son come to your camp if he is 6 or 7 years old?